POptUS/IBCDFO/README.md

 ### MATLAB
-In addition to completing the general installation steps, users must have an up-to-date [BenDFO](https://github.com/POptUS/BenDFO) clone installed and add
+In addition to completing the general installation steps, users must have an up-to-date [BenDFO](https://github.com/POptUS/BenDFO) clone installed in the same folder as their IBCDFO clone.

-    /path/to/BenDFO/data
-    /path/to/BenDFO/m

-to their MATLAB path.
-To run tests,
+To run tests with coverage enabled,

-   1. open MATLAB in the same folder as this file and
+   1. open MATLAB in the `tools` folder and
-   2. execute `runtests("IncludeSubfolders", true)` from the prompt to run just the tests or
-   3. execute `runtests("IncludeSubfolders", true, "ReportCoverageFor", pwd)`
-      from the prompt to run the tests and generate a code coverage report.
+   2. execute `test_ibcdfo`.

 The test output indicates where the HTML-format code coverage report can be found.